-Is test[a-d].txt
+ls test[a-d].txt

-Lists testa.txt, testb.txt, testc.txt, and testd.txt if they exist in the3 current directory.
+Lists testa.txt, testb.txt, testc.txt, and testd.txt if they exist in the current directory.

-Try echo what does it do?
+Try echo \ what does it do?

-If a special character (such as ) is quoted using \ as looses its special meaning and acts like any other characters, for example sort

-Is test lists only the file "test" if it exists.
-Also \ is used to escape end of line character so it does not mean the end of the command, for example
+If a special character (such as \) is quoted using \ as \\ looses its special meaning and acts like any other characters, for example ls test\\ lists only the file "test\" if it exists.
+Also \ is used to escape end of line character so it does not mean the end of the command, for example sort